mailpoet/mailpoet/readme.txt

 * Easy to use WordPress newsletter builder
 * Beautiful responsive templates
 * No configuration needed: works out of the box
-* Small site owners with lists of 1,000 subscribers or less get the Premium for free.
+* Small site owners with lists of 1,000 subscribers or fewer get the Premium for free.
 [Read More](https://www.mailpoet.com/free-plan/)
 * GDPR compliant

 = See it in action =